andeha/Layers/README.md

 # Layers
-On large-sized multitouch touchpads with haptic feedback, parallel computations and flat user interfaces.
+On large-sized multitouch touchpads with haptic feedback, parallel computations and flat/touchbar-based user interfaces.